KnowledgeRatio/nvd-mcp-local/README.md

 ### `search_cves_by_cpe`

-Find all CVEs affecting a specific product by its CPE 2.3 URI.
-Use `search_cpes` first if you do not know the exact CPE string.
+Queries the NVD API for all CVEs associated with a specific CPE URI.
+Returns one line per result in the same compact format as `search_cves`.
+If you do not know the exact CPE URI, use `search_cpes` first.

 | Parameter | Type | Description |
 |-----------|------|-------------|